AlanFromJapan/GameboyClock/utils/GB2Serial/README.md

 # GB2Serial

-A simple stepping stone projects that reads from the Gameboy Link cable using software SPI and pass it to the hardware UART (hardware serial).
+A simple stepping-stone project that reads from the Gameboy Link cable using software SPI and pass it to the hardware UART (hardware serial).
 This is a test (but standalone part) of the soft SPI library.

 ## Why not hardware SPI?